🚨 Scam Guide · 2026

 Jasper Town Vacation Rental Fraud & Wildfire Recovery Scams — comic illustration

-The specific patterns: (1) Facebook Marketplace and Kijiji listings for 'Jasper vacation properties' that are either non-existent or were destroyed in the wildfire; (2) 'host' demands deposit + first-month rent via Interac e-transfer BEFORE viewing, citing 'wildfire-recovery rebuild' as urgency; (3) phishing emails from fake 'Jasper Town' or 'Parks Canada' addresses requesting donations for 'wildfire victim funds' (real wildfire recovery donations go through Red Cross Canada or Jasper Community Team Society — not random email solicitations); (4) clone websites mimicking the official Jasper Town tourism site (jasper-alberta.ca) selling 'wildfire-recovery solidarity packages' at inflated rates. r/HikingAlberta 'Email from Parks Canada - Is this legit?' (comments) documents the parallel Parks Canada email phishing pattern.
+The specific patterns: Facebook Marketplace and Kijiji listings for 'Jasper vacation properties' that are either non-existent or were destroyed in the wildfire; 'host' demands deposit + first-month rent via Interac e-transfer before viewing, citing 'wildfire-recovery rebuild' as urgency; phishing emails from fake 'Jasper Town' or 'Parks Canada' addresses requesting donations for 'wildfire victim funds' (real wildfire-recovery donations go through Red Cross Canada or Jasper Community Team Society — not random email solicitations); and clone websites mimicking the official Jasper Town tourism site (jasper-alberta.ca) selling 'wildfire-recovery solidarity packages' at inflated rates.

-For older travelers considering Jasper accommodation in 2025–2026, the protective playbook: (1) book ONLY through Airbnb, Vrbo, or Booking.com with platform-verified payment and cancellation protection — never via Facebook Marketplace, Kijiji, or private referrals; (2) for any wildfire-recovery donation, donate ONLY through Red Cross Canada (redcross.ca) or Jasper Community Team Society (jaspercommunityteam.ca) — verify URL manually; (3) ignore phishing emails claiming 'Parks Canada' or 'Jasper Town' wildfire-fund solicitations; (4) for accommodation, demand a video call with the property visible BEFORE any deposit — particularly important for any property that 'survived the wildfire'; (5) refuse Interac e-transfer, wire transfer, or cryptocurrency for accommodation; (6) verify the host's Jasper Town short-term rental license number; (7) for older travelers wanting to avoid the rental risk, the major chain hotels (Marmot Lodge, Tonquin Inn, Sawridge Inn) survived the wildfire and offer guaranteed legitimate booking through their corporate websites.
+For older travelers considering Jasper accommodation in 2025–2026, the protective playbook lives in the booking platform and the donation channel.
+Book only through Airbnb, Vrbo, or Booking.com with platform-verified payment and cancellation protection — never via Facebook Marketplace, Kijiji, or private referrals — and donate to wildfire recovery only through Red Cross Canada (redcross.ca) or Jasper Community Team Society (jaspercommunityteam.ca), verifying the URL manually before any transfer.
+Ignore phishing emails claiming 'Parks Canada' or 'Jasper Town' wildfire-fund solicitations.
+Demand a video call with the property visible before any deposit — particularly important for any property that 'survived the wildfire.'
+Refuse Interac e-transfer, wire transfer, or cryptocurrency for accommodation.
+Verify the host's Jasper Town short-term rental license number.
+For older travelers wanting to avoid the rental risk entirely, the major chain hotels (Marmot Lodge, Tonquin Inn, Sawridge Inn) survived the wildfire and offer guaranteed legitimate booking through their corporate websites.

 Red Flags